kaz-utashiro/App-Greple-xlate/examples/README.gpt3-EN-US.md

     Document.txt.EN.cm
     Document.txt.EN.ifdef

-The `xtxt` file contains only the translated text, while both the original text and the translated text are included in the `cm` and `ifdef` files.
+Three files will be generated: the `xtxt` file will contain only the translated text, while both the original text and the translated text will be included in the `cm` and `ifdef` files.

 ### Multiple ENGINES